frasertweedale/notes-redhat/design/pki-sub-ca.rst

 ~~~~~~~~~~~~~~~~

 Creation of sub-CAs at any time after the initial spawning of an
 instance is a requirement.
-Options for doing this include:

-Solution 1
-^^^^^^^^^^

-Modify ``pkispawn`` to be able to spawn sub-CAs.
-Users and software
-wishing to create a new sub-CA would invoke ``pkispawn`` with the
-appropriate arguments and configuration file and then, if necessary,
-restart the Tomcat instance.

-This would be the procedure for *Solution 1*. ``pkispawn`` will
-create all the relevant config files, system certificates, log files
-and directories, database entries, etc.

-This would actually not be that difficult to code.
-All we need to
-do is extend ``pkispawn`` to provide the option for a sub-CA to be
-deployed at a user defined path name.
-It will automatically get all
-the profiles and config files it needs.
-And ``pkispawn`` already
-knows how to contact the root CA to get a sub-CA signing CA issued.

-Solution 2
-^^^^^^^^^^^

-Provide an API for creating a sub-CA.  This could be part of the CA
+We will provide an API for creating a sub-CA.  This could be part of
-webapp's API, or the ROOT webapp.
-Preferably, restart would not be
+the CA webapp's API, or the ROOT webapp.
+Preferably, restart would
-necessary, however, if necessary, it must be able to be performed
+not be necessary, however, if necessary, it must be able to be
-without manual intervention.
+performed without manual intervention.

-For *Solution 2*, we would implement a REST servlet that would
+A REST servlet will be implemented that would generate the new
-generate the new sub-CA signing certificate  based on relevant
+sub-CA signing certificate based on relevant inputs, including the
-inputs, including the identifier of the CA/sub-CA that needs to
+user-defined identifier of the CA/sub-CA that needs to issue the
-issue the certificate.
+certificate.
 This will allow nested sub-CA's (**not a
 requirement**).
 The servlet would also register the new sub-CA
-identifier (possibly in the CS.cfg, possibly in the security domain
+identifier in the CA subsystem's database (or subtree) so that it
-so it can be replicated), and instantiate a ``SigningUnit`` class
+can be replicated, and instantiate a ``SigningUnit`` class for that
-for that sub-CA.  That would allow spawning without a restart.
+sub-CA.  That would allow creation of the sub-CA facility without
+requiring a restart.

 HTTP interface
 ~~~~~~~~~~~~~~

-Solution 1
-^^^^^^^^^^

-The sub-CA is another webapp in the Tomcat instance in the same way as the KRA, CA, etc.  The sub-CAs would be reached via ``/subCA1``, ``/subCA2``.
-The mapping is user-defined (through ``pkispawn`` options or configuration).  ``pkispawn`` would need to check for and reject duplicate sub-CA names and other reserved names (*ca*, *kra*, etc.)  Nesting is possible, though it would not necessarily be reflected in the directory hierarcy or HTTP paths.

-This would eliminate the need to create mappings from sub-CA to CA classes, or the need to create new interfaces that have to also be maintained as the CA is maintained.

-From the point of view of the client, there is no need to use special profiles that somehow select a particular sub-CA.  All they need to do is select the right path - which they can do because they know which sub-CA they want to talk to.

-Solution 2
-^^^^^^^^^^

 Communication with the CA webapp would involve optionally providing a new parameter to select the sub-CA to be used.
 This would be